 - Monitor Activity: Avoid strenuous activities or sexual intercourse for at least two weeks post-procedure to allow proper healing.

-- Follow-up Appointments: Schedule any necessary follow-up appointments to monitor your recovery and discuss any changes in menstrual patterns.
+- Follow-up Appointments: Schedule any necessary follow-up appointments with Dr. Leveno to monitor your recovery and discuss any changes in menstrual patterns.

 Aftercare and Lifestyle Changes